 Hot water goes out through the hot water discharge pipe, also at the top of the tank, and the cycle begins again until no more hot water is needed.

 A gas water heater also has a flue for releasing exhaust.

 These are not common in Australia, we we'll explain it anyway.
 The basic home heating cycle goes something like this:

 The flames heat the heat exchanger, gas is ignited, and the exhaust gases go out through the flue.
 The heat exchanger transfers heat to air being drawn into the furnace.
 A blower then forces the heated air into the ductwork, distributing it throughout the home.

 As warm air fills each room, colder air is drawn back into the furnace via return ducts, and the process starts all over again.

 It’s pretty straightforward -- though without the natural gas to burn, none of this would happen.
-Now let’s look at the similar process that takes place in gas water heaters.
+Now let’s look at a similar process that takes place in gas water heaters.

 All plumbers in Australia who work with natural gas must be certified.
 There are harsh penalties for those who aren’t certified.

 We know, though, that some just slip through the cracks, perform shoddy work, and then maybe get caught after the damage is already done.

 At Inspired Plumbing, when we say our gas plumbers are certified, we mean it - and can prove it!